 Hours: Mon-Sat 12pm-12am

 Phone: 0455 122 121

-If the combination of Tandoor ovens and Tandoor-trained experts from one of Melbourne’s coolest restaurants doesn’t get your tastebuds tingling in anticipation, perhaps a few of Tonka’s menu highlights will: lamb curry with roasted coconut, vindaloo steak tartare, spicy Kashmiri pork tikka.
+If the combination of Tandoor ovens and Tandoor-trained experts from one of Melbourne’s coolest restaurants doesn’t get your tastebuds tingling in anticipation, perhaps a few of Tonka’s menu highlights will.
+Be sure to try the lamb curry with roasted coconut, vindaloo steak tartare, spicy Kashmiri pork tikka.
 Add in a comprehensive wine and cocktail list celebrating the world of Indian spice and your salivary glands don’t stand a chance.

 Address: 20 Duckboard Place, Melbourne VIC 3000

 Hours: Tue 6-10:30pm, Wed-Sat 12-3pm & 6-10:30pm, Sun 12-5pm